-During 2019/2020 there is an opportunity to embed the developments highlighted in the operational action plan and ensure that targets are being met so that there are fewer disengaged students in 14-16 education and an increase in the percentage of 16-19 year olds continuing education, training or employment with training.
+During 2021/2022 there is an opportunity to embed the developments highlighted in the operational action plan and ensure that targets are being met so that there are fewer disengaged students in 14-16 education and an increase in the percentage of 16-19 year olds continuing education, training or employment with training.
 Performance indicators will include national level 3 measures and level 3 value added, but also GCSE, Progress 8 and NEET measures.
+A key issue to be addressed is the impact of the pandemic on students' options and decisions as to their future.
+As last year, Year 11 students will not have sat any external GCSE exams and this may have an impact on their future studies.
+This will need to be closely monitored throughout the year.